OncOmics/Fastq-to-count-for-RNAseq/ENVIRONMENT_SETUP.md

     ```
     (bio_env) your_username@your_machine:~$
     ```
-    This prefix confirms that you are now inside the dedicated `bio_env` environment and that all the tools required for the pipeline (`fastqc`, `star`, `rseqc`, etc.) are ready to be used.
+    This prefix confirms that you are now inside the dedicated `bio_env` environment and that all the tools required for the pipeline are ready to be used.

     *Note: You will need to run `conda activate bio_env` every time you open a new terminal session to work on this project.*